ENG517/Procedure/kenneym/seatingorientation.md

 We reccomend a maximum capacity of 20 people in the room.
 If you would like specific seating not outlined in this guide, please fill out **THIS FORM** This guide will show you to how orient the space for presentations requiring rows of seated attention toward the OLED screen.

 ## Prerequisites
+* Event reservation confirmation
+* physical ability to lift and push around tables and chairs

+if you did not reserve the space for your event, please fill out **this form**

-## Landing Seating Materials Checklist
+### Landing Seating Materials Checklist

-Task 1: Setting up for your presentation
+## Task 1: Setting Up the Room
 Time - 15 minutes for one person

-1. Place the two large brown chairs and their ottomans on outside the door Temporarily removing these chairs provides more space to position chairs in rows.
+1. Place the two large brown chairs and their ottomans on outside the door

+ Temporarily removing these chairs provides more space to position chairs in rows.
 These chairs are ideal for more casual events and providing comfortable spaces for students to study, unwind, and connect.

-2. Move the chairs by the tables in rows to the front of the room The amount of rows depends on how many people are in the space
+2. Move the chairs by the tables in rows to the front of the room

+    * The amount of rows depends on how many people are in the space

 3. Press on the wheel's switch with your foot to unlock the wheel

 4. push the tables to the back of the room, against the wall opposite to the OLED screen

-Note: if you experience (1) resistance from the table upon pushing or (2) the table veering to the left or right while pushing, this means one or more of the wheels are still locked.
+    * Note: if you experience (1) resistance from the table upon pushing or (2) the table veering to the left or right while pushing, this means one or more of the wheels are still locked.
 Return to step one and press down on the wheels to ensure all are unlocked.

-5. Lock all wheels once happy with your layout
+5. Lock all wheels once you are satisfied with your layout.

 Congratulations, you have successfuly set up the Landing for your event!

 ## Resetting the Landing to Default Orientation
-- still moving this over.
+Once your event has concluded and all event participants have vacated the space, you are ready to begin resetting the Landing to its default orientation.